lukewilliamboswell/aoc-template/README.md

 0 failed and 1 passed in 277 ms.
 ```

-This is all you need to solve AoC in Roc.
+This is all you need to solve AoC in Roc! 🎉

 If you'd like additional features that's specific to AoC, then this repository has several to choose from:
-- A CLI App which prints the results to stdout `roc src/cli.roc`
+- A CLI App which prints the results to stdout `roc run src/cli.roc -- 2022 1`
 - A TUI App with a graphical menu to choose a solution to run `roc src/tui.roc`
 - A Web App for sharing your AoC solutions with your friends `roc src/web.roc`

 ## Optional: adding a solution for CLI, TUI and Web Apps

-The solutions for CLI, TUI and Web are commong to all three applications.
+The solutions for CLI, TUI and Web are common to all three applications.
 The are located in subfolders like `src/S2023/D01.roc`.

 To add another you can copy a previous solution, and include it in the `solutions` variable in `src/App.roc`.